mobileink/migae-examples/ex0a/README.md

 ### gen-class and aot compilation

 To fix this, we just need to compile our servlet.
-The way to do this with Leiningen is "lein compile".
+The way to do this with Leiningen is `$ lein compile`.
 To tell leiningen where the compiled byte code should go, we use the :compile-path option in our project file:

     :compile-path "war/WEB-INF/classes"

-If you run "lein compile" as things stand, nothing will happen.
+If you run `$ lein compile` as things stand, nothing will happen.
-That's because Leiningen will only compile what is listed using the :aot option in project.clj.
+That's because Leiningen will only compile what is listed using the `:aot` option in project.clj.
 So uncomment what's there, yielding

     :aot [ex0a.servlet]

-and run "lein compile" again.
+and run `$ lein compile` again.
 This time you should see the class files in war/WEB-INF/classes:

     ex0a $ ls -l war/WEB-INF/classes/ex0a/